xiaoyunyang/xiaoyunyang.github.io/assets/md/tech-behind-modern-webapps.md

 ### React
 >React is a declarative, efficient, and flexible JavaScript library for building user interfaces.

 **[React](https://reactjs.org/tutorial/tutorial.html)** is a Javascript library, built and maintained by Facebook.
 It was developed by [Jordan Walke](https://twitter.com/jordwalke), a software engineer at Facebook.
-It was open-sourced and announced to the developer community in March 2015.
+It was open-sourced and announced to the developer community in May 2013.
 Since then, it has undergone tremendous growth and adoption in the developer community.
 React is currently on version 16 (See the [Migration log](https://reactjs.org/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes) to appreciate the pace of growth in popularity and capability of React).

 React gives the developer full control of the DOM and covers the rendering of initial state and updating the state to reflect changes based on user or server input.